chenwusi2012/CS598_KSI/README.md

 | CAML       | 0.854     | 0.978     | 0.281    | 0.658    | 0.033           | 0.808         |
 | KSI+CAML   | 0.878     | 0.980     | 0.292    | 0.664    | 0.032           | 0.814         |

-### Result 2 (Section 4.1 of Original Paper)
+### Result 2 (Section 4.1 of Final Report)

 The following table show the macro-averaged AUC scores by the frequency groups of the ICD-9 diagnosis codes in MIMIC-III dataset.
-The result of the following table can be reproduced by adjusting the values of the variables `lower_limit_freq` and `upper_limit_freq` in the section ***3.1 Data Pre-processing 1*** in the notebook `KSI_main.ipynb` and running the notebook.
+The result of the following table can be reproduced by adjusting the values of the variables `lower_limit_freq` and `upper_limit_freq` in the section ***3.1 Data Pre-processing 1*** of the notebook file `KSI_main.ipynb` and running the notebook.

 | Baseline model | Code group | Standalone model | Model with KSI | Improvement |
 |----------------|------------|------------------|----------------|-------------|